Privacy and data confidentiality methods: a Data and Analysis Method Review (DAMR)

 The impact of SDC methods used on the utility of the data can be communicated through a disclosure risk – data utility map.
-SDC application entails using different methods with different parameters/thresholds and the resulting disclosure risk and data utility should be quantified, to support the decision on the best risk-utility reconciliation.
+SDC application entails using different methods with different parameters or thresholds and the resulting disclosure risk and data utility should be quantified, to support the decision on the best risk-utility reconciliation.

-One of the latest additions to privacy models is differential privacy (DP).
-Page, Cabot and Nissim (PDF, 936KB) define DP as a privacy model that bounds privacy risk and formalises the intuitive view about privacy that a statistical output should reveal (almost) no information specific to an individual within the data set.
+One of the latest additions to privacy models is Differential Privacy (DP).
+Page, Cabot and Nissim define DP as a privacy model that bounds privacy risk and formalises the intuitive view about privacy that a statistical output should reveal (almost) no information specific to an individual within the data set.

 More powerful intruder attacks including new types of attack (such as reconstruction attacks) are some of the motivating factors that led to the development of DP.
 Protecting against disclosure risk using differential privacy is a much more context-free approach and is easily quantifiable once the parameter in the model is set, but setting this parameter is one of DP’s practical challenges.

-As DP is a rather new addition to privacy models, it is still in the early stages of transition from research to practical applications for statistical production, and users are still learning how to apply it effectively in practice (see Page, Cabot and Nissim (PDF, 936KB) and Shlomo (PDF, 1MB)).
+As DP is a rather new addition to privacy models, it is still in the early stages of transition from research to practical applications for statistical production, and users are still learning how to apply it effectively in practice (see Page, Cabot and Nissim and Shlomo).

 An added difficulty in developing a unified framework that offers data providers a way of measuring the risk and data utility across SDC methods and privacy models is inconsistency in their application in practice; in part a result of varying risk appetite, with individual context being part of the risk assessment.
 Whereas data with ‘zero risk’ (none or negligible) or ‘total risk’ (identified) are relatively easy to define, something in-between which provides sufficient utility while still providing sufficient risk protection is very much dependent on the relative importance subjectively put on the two requirements.

-Across the Government Statistical Service (GSS), statistical disclosure control (SDC) methods are selected to be consistent, practical and implementable in a reasonable timeframe with available resources.
-Natalie Shlomo (PDF, 1MB) provides a comprehensive description and further examples for the different SDC approaches.
+Across the Government Statistical Service (GSS), Statistical Disclosure Control (SDC) methods are selected to be consistent, practical and implementable in a reasonable timeframe with available resources.
+Natalie Shlomo provides a comprehensive description and further examples for the different SDC approaches.